“I need to call Sarah.”

 Perspectives change through accumulated paradox.
 Contradictions build until existing logic fails and the mind grows.

-But where do these new perspectives come from?
+Where do new perspectives come from?

+Resisting how you apply your logic changes the logic.
+Your logic is a mechanism taking causes to effects.
+Apply it with more resistance and what surfaces looks nothing like what came before.
 Resistance to one way of responding creates space for another.
 Contradictions accumulate and either force reorganization or get avoided.
 Some of us keep reorganizing while others hold the same responses most of their lives.

 2.6.1 How Change Happens